msasieta/msasieta.github.io/misc.md

 ---

-This is where I keep a few things outside of research — notes, side projects, and other interests.
+This is where I keep a few things outside of research.

-## My Dogs

 <div class="gallery">
   <figure>